ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Content items

-content items are pieces of content, such as, for example, products, articles, blog posts, or media.
+Content items are pieces of content, such as, for example, products, articles, blog posts, or media.
 In [[= product_name =]], everything is a content item — not just pages, articles or products, but also all media (images, videos, etc.) or even User accounts.

 Each content item, apart from its name and identifier, contains a composition of Fields, which differs depending on the type of content.